How to Apply

 - A current undergraduate student who will be enrolled for at least fall quarter of the following academic year and is a full-time degree seeking student in one of the following schools/colleges: Bienen, McCormick, Medill, NU-Q, School of Communication, SESP or Weinberg.

 - Demonstrate financial need.
-If you do not receive financial aid from Northwestern, you will have to explain your financial need for the summer in Essay 3 of the application.
+If you do not receive financial aid from Northwestern, or you receive a minimal amount of financial aid, you can explain your financial need for the summer in the application.

 - Receiving 0.25 or less credit.
-Please note: SIGP CANNOT be combined with programs within Northwestern that offer credit such as GESI, Chicago Field Studies, Engage Chicago, as they offer their own funding streams.
+Please note: SIGP CANNOT be combined with programs within Northwestern that offer credit such as GESI, Chicago Field Studies, Engage Chicago, as they offer their own funding opportunities.
+In addition, SIGP funding cannot be used for academic programs such as study abroad.

 - Not receiving any money from the employer or other non-academic summer grants/awards from Northwestern.

-- Has a summer experience secured by June 1. *Please note: At time of application, students are not required to have the summer experience secured.
-If selected for award, recipients who do not have an internship at time of selection must meet with NCA career adviser to develop search strategy.
+- Has a summer experience secured by June 1. *Please note: students are not required to have the summer experience secured at the time of application.
+If selected for an award, recipients who do not have an internship must meet with an NCA career adviser to develop a search strategy.
 Awardees without secured internship by June 1 forfeit their grant.

-- Although you can apply to SIGP and other grants on campus, if awarded SIGP CANNOT be combined with any other grants on campus.
-Students would have to choose SIGP OR any of the other grants.
+- Students can apply for SIGP and other grants on campus, but SIGP CANNOT be combined with any other grants.
+If awarded both SIGP and another campus grant, students must choose between the opportunities.

 Please note: previous SIGP recipients CAN reapply.